KarelPeeters/scheduler/notes/design.md

 # High level optimizations

+* Check for _graph automorphisms_ during dominance check.
+  * Precompute them for both the HW and NN in advance, then hopefully it's cheap enough to evaluate.
+  * Also look into _graph canonization_, maybe that's even better.
 * Try doing *nothing* first, certainly for channel operations and maybe even for core ops.
   * =immediately blacklist
 * Add cuts (refuse to take branch if some condition is false)